 Romanesque Architecture – A Quick Reference

-A large number of monks and monasteries existed during middle ages giving importance to monasticism.
-Many of the Romanesque churches were used to be monastery churches surrounded by beautiful countryside.
+A large number of monks and monasteries existed during the middle ages giving importance to monasticism.
+Many of the Romanesque churches used to be monastery churches surrounded by beautiful countryside.
 Monasteries devoted themselves to rural surroundings.
 Churches were not built just to hold services; they went far beyond the purpose, they were –

 - Architectural display of imperial power.